gstarovo/tlslite-ng/README.md

 ### Important Note

 According to RFC 5280, [Section 4.2.1.3](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.3) and specifically [RFC 9260](https://datatracker.ietf.org/doc/rfc9345/) (Delegated Credentials), Section 4, the X.509 certificate used by the server to sign a delegated credential MUST contain the ```digitalSignature``` Key Usage extension.
 The ```credential``` tool and the delegated credential generation feature within the ```server``` tool are designed primarily for **testing and development purposes**.
 Hence, these tools do not perform strict validation to ensure that the provided main server certificate actually possesses the ```digitalSignature``` Key Usage extension.
+Similarly, while delegated credentials have a valid time option, it is not enforced.
+The current certificate implementation lacks time validation, a requirement that is also omitted for delegated credentials.